revloc02/dndMarkdown/colver-5e-homebrew.md

 # Campaign World Setting

-The world in which you play is

-## Low Magic but Epic Fantasy
+The world in which you play is low magic but epic fantasy.
+What does that mean?
+It means, that magic and magic items are rare and special, but the player characters are also rare and special.
+They are the heroes and will rise as such, and eventually become as epic and legendary as the players can imagine.

 ### Adventurers are Rare